-32 family fall festivals on LI
+46 family fall festivals on LI

 Pickle Festival(Credit: Johnny Milano)

-The Pickle Festival (John Gardiner Farm, Greenlawn on Saturday, Sept.
-17 from 10 a.m. to 4 p.m.)

-The Greenlawn-Centerport Historical Association's festival features specialty pickles, jams, jellies, farm-grown vegetables, baked goods, lollipop farm train, corn maze, hay rides and family activities; rain or shine.
+WHERE/ WHEN John Gardiner Farm, 900 Park Ave., Huntington; Saturday, Sept.
+16 from 10 a.m.-4 p.m.
+DETAILS The Greenlawn-Centerport Historical Association's festival features specialty pickles, jams, jellies, farm-grown vegetables, baked goods, lollipop farm train, corn maze, hay rides and family activities.
 Price: $5 donation, free younger than 12.
+INFO 631-754-1180, greenlawncenterporthistorical.org

 Dockside Family Festival(Credit: Newsday / Lorina Capitulo)

-A family-oriented, nautical-themed event that includes live entertainment, seafood, merchandise vendors, pony rides, crab races, free boat rides, magic show, interactive pirate show and various displays for children of all ages.
-Price: Admission is free; $8 parking fee.
+WHERE/ WHEN Captree State Park (Exit 40 off the Robert Moses Cswy.), Babylon; Saturday, Sept.
+9-Sunday, Sept.
+10 from 11 a.m.-5 p.m.)
+DETAILS A family-oriented, nautical-themed event that includes live entertainment, seafood, crab races, merchandise vendors, magic show, pony rides, boat rides (children must be accompanied by an adult), interactive pirate show and various displays for children of all ages.
+Price: Admission is free; $8 parking fee from 7 a.m.-6 p.m.
+INFO 631-321-3510, nysparks.com

+WHERE/ WHEN at the Hampton Bays Long Island Rail Road station, Good Ground Road; on Saturday, Sept.
+30 from 10 a.m.-10 p.m. and Sunday, Oct.
+1 from 10 a.m.-8 p.m.
+DETAILS ??Live entertainment, carnival rides, artisan vendors, food vendors, winery, Grucci fireworks on Saturday, raffles and so much more.
+Proceeds from the feast support the local school with scholarships as well as local charities, namely Maureen's Haven and Coalition for Women's Cancers of Southampton Hospital, and help to those in need.
+Price: Admission is free; fee for rides and food??
+INFO sangennarofeastofthehamptons.com

 Cow Harbor Day(Credit: James Carbone)